-There’s so much going on and about to happen in the near future that I really needed a PR company to advice me on how best to get my message across.
+There’s so much going on and about to happen soon that I really needed a PR company to advise me on how best to get my message across.

-To this end 10YETIS approached me and offered me a deal that could not be refused.
+10YETIS approached me and offered me a deal that could not be refused.
 They are now on the case and are busy writing stuff and sending it out to all the journalists out there.
-I will keep you posted on what is published and where.
+I will keep you posted on what we publish and where.

 The Cheaters Guide To Valentine’s Day

 A loved one buying themselves a PAYG phone has been revealed as the No. 1 way to spot that they may be cheating.
 Love is in the air, but for many couples the black cloud of infidelity could rain on the amorous parade.
 Private Investigator Jorge Salgado-Reyes is a man who specialises in catching people “at it”, and claims that highly effective cheaters often display the following tell-tale signs.